Proposed Chuukese independence referendum: Background

 Among Chuukese and within the Chuuk Government, concerns exist about the distribution of funds among the FSM states.
 While Chuuk is the most populous state, accounting for almost half of the country's population, it receives only 30% of the financial grants under the CFA.
 In 2000, its unemployment rate stood at 34.2%, the highest in the country and over 12 percentage points more than the national average.
 Furthermore, the national government does not share revenue from commercial fishing with the states.
-Another issue raised by independence campaigners is political power, with the composition of Congress and the Presidential election systems designed to dilute the dominance the large population of Chuuk would have on a direct electoral system, and with laws requiring approval by a majority of states as well as a majority of congressional members.
+Another issue raised by independence campaigners is political power, with the composition of Congress and the presidential election systems designed to dilute the dominance the large population of Chuuk would have on a direct electoral system, and with laws requiring approval by a majority of states as well as a majority of congressional members.
 Independence is also seen as a way to strengthen Chuukese identity and safeguard Chuukese culture.
 Independence advocates claim that an independent Chuuk would bring increased economic opportunity, including through control over its exclusive economic zone, generating up to $40 million per year.
 A new taxation system and the full retention of their taxes would generate further funds.
 They also claim an independent Chuuk would be able to claim some funds from existing Micronesian funds.
 They also claim a revised CFA would better suit Chuuk.

-The United States has begun negotiations on the potential extension of the parts of the CFA that are due to expire in 2023.
-Independence advocates see this as an opportunity for Chuuk to negotiate with the United States on its own terms.
+Independence advocates saw the Compact renegotiation leading up to the 2023 expiration as an opportunity for Chuuk to negotiate with the United States on its own terms.
 Chuuk State Attorney General Sabino Asor has said the movement seeks to replicate the CFA for an independent Chuuk.
-This idea has been explicitly rejected by the United States, with its ambassador to FSM engaging in a media campaign to make it clear such an option would not be available.
+This idea was explicitly rejected by the United States, with its ambassador to FSM engaging in a media campaign to make it clear such an option would not be available.

 The legal mechanism by which Chuuk could obtain independence is unclear.
 One proposal is to ask the other states to amend the FSM constitution following a successful vote.
 Some independence advocates believe the constitution has no provision to prevent secession.
 However, others note the constitution obliges all states "to promote the principles of unity".
 Changing the constitution requires 75% approval, along with the votes of 75% of the states.
 Even after a successful vote for independence, Chuuk would remain part of FSM for perhaps years as it negotiates its independence.
 The CPSC claims that Chuuk has the right to declare independence under international law, following the Kosovo precedent.
 They have also claimed independence is also justified under the United Nations Declaration of Human Rights Article 15.